skypyproject/skypy/README.rst

 |Read the Docs| |GitHub| |Codecov|

-This package contains methods for modelling the Universe, galaxies and the Milky Way.
-Also included are methods for generating observed data.
+The SkyPy package contains methods for simulating populations of astronomical objects, across the Universe, galaxies, and the Milky Way.
+These methods can generate random realisations of intrinsic and observed properties, with the intention the simulations can then be compared to data as part of an inference pipeline.

+Currently, SkyPy involves the following modules:

 * Galaxies_: morphology, luminosity and redshift distributions
 * Pipelines_ to generate populations of astronomical objects

 The full list of features can be found in the `SkyPy Documentation`_.

+For more information on the people involved and how SkyPy is developed, please visit the SkyPy website (http:skypyproject.org)

 .. _Galaxies: https://skypy.readthedocs.io/en/latest/galaxies.html
 .. _Pipelines: https://skypy.readthedocs.io/en/latest/pipeline/index.html
 .. _SkyPy Documentation: https://skypy.readthedocs.io/en/latest/

+For more information on

 Citation
 --------